 If maintaining the home or taking care of daily needs becomes challenging later in life, in-home care is often an ideal solution.
 In-home care enables independent living wherever an older adult chooses to call home, with just the right amount of help.

-At-Home Care Company’s senior helpers in Des Moines and the surrounding areas receive inquires each day from older adults and their loved ones who want to learn more about our in-home care services, and one of the first questions is typically, “What are my options for financing home care?”
+At-Home Care Company receives inquires each day from older adults and their loved ones who want to learn more about our in-home care services, and one of the first questions is typically, “What are my options for financing home care?”

 There are a number of different approaches to cover home care expenses.
 Our team is here to help you identify the best method for you.

 Because home care services are non-medical in nature, the most common method to pay for them is out-of-pocket.
 Consider these ideas:

 - Seek advice from a financial planner.
 Financial planners offer guidance on how to determine which investments you can and should use to finance home care services.

 - Evaluate the value of personal assets, such as art, antiques, collectibles, etc. that you might choose to liquidate.

 - Ask a tax professional for help with identifying exactly how much revenue you can gain from selling a piece of property, or whether to explore an equity credit line.